wkshum/SecretSharingScheme/README.md

 5. Distributed hierarchy

-The Lean programs can be found in [https://github.com/wkshum/SecretSharingScheme]
+A Lean Verso documentation can be found in [https://github.com/wkshum/SecretSharingScheme](https://wkshum.github.io/SecretSharingScheme/)

 The programs are compiled using Mathlib 4.29.0.